ugurdogrusoz/visuall/doc/UG.md

   <img src="image/filter-by-rule-example-1.png" width="300"/>
 </p>

 In case the chosen object type is a node, the user may also choose an incident edge type on that particular node type.
 For instance, when the object type is `Person`, along with the properties of `Person` objects such as name, compatible edge types such as `ACTED_IN` will be listed to construct a rule.
 When an edge type is chosen for a selected node type, the rules will be based on edge count (degree of that node type for that particular edge type).
 As an example, if we're interested in all persons who acted in more than 5 movies, then we first choose the edge type as `Person`.
-Then, since the rule is to depend on degree of `Person` nodes, on `ACTED_IN` edges, we select `ACTED_IN` from the dropdown menu.
+Then, since the rule is to depend on the degree of `Person` nodes, on `ACTED_IN` edges, we select `ACTED_IN` from the dropdown menu.
 Finally, we select > as the logical operator, 5 as the value, and hit the + sign to add the rule as shown below.

 <p align="center">
   <img src="image/filter-by-rule-example-2.png" width="300"/>